Face to face fundraising

 Our fundraisers receive comprehensive training from the Macular Society.
 They are dedicated to raising money and awareness of our mission to Beat Macular Disease.

-We want to ensure people have a positive experience when interacting with our fundraisers, and that they are friendly, professional and helpful.
+We want to ensure people have a positive experience when interacting with our fundraisers and that they are friendly, professional, and helpful.

 About our agencies

 We have chosen to work with trusted partner agencies to help deliver professional fundraising on our behalf.
-All fundraisers understand our purpose, and are trained to provide an excellent quality of service.
+All fundraisers understand our purpose and are trained to provide an excellent quality of service.

 The agency we have chosen is an active member of the Institute of Fundraising.
 We have chosen to partner with them due to their experience in this method of fundraising, and they follow all relevant laws and codes of practice.

-Face-to-Face Fundraising – Questions related to Coronavirus policies
+Face-to-Face fundraising – Questions related to Covid-19

-Face-to-Face fundraising generates vital funds for us, whilst providing the opportunity for people whose livelihoods have been affected by the coronavirus to return to work.
-We have made some changes to our processes due to the risks associated with coronavirus.
+Face-to-Face fundraising generates vital funds for us, whilst providing the opportunity for people whose livelihoods have been affected by Covid-19.
+Due to the risks associated with the coronavirus, we have made some changes to our procedures.

 We are following guidance from the Fundraising Regulator, and our priority is the safety of our fundraisers and members of the public.